throttlemeister/gvdtech.net/content/posts/quicky/kitty.md

 If we exit the root shell, the window returns back to the first visual configuration.

 Done!
 We now have a very visual indicator to let us know we are working as the root user and we should be extra careful as to what we are doing.

+> [!WARNING]
+> This only works as described using the Kitty terminal.
+If you follow this, you may break other terminal programs you may use if you don't ensure this changes only apply when using Kitty.